Best plus-size workout clothes

 Most workout clothes are machine-washable.
 It’s best to wash them with bleach-free detergent and, if possible, forgo fabric softeners.
 Many workout clothes are made with stretchy materials, and fabric softener can cause their elasticity to break down.

-As far as drying goes, many workout clothes indicate that they’re safe to put in the dryer.
-However, keep in mind that exposure to high heat may affect clothes in more than one way.
-In addition to shrinking the clothes, the heat in a dryer may deteriorate logos and cause stretch blends to warp.
+The labels aon many workout clothes say they’re safe to put in the dryer.
+But exposure to high heat may affect clothes in more than one way.
+In addition to shrinking them, the heat in a dryer may deteriorate logos and cause stretch blends to warp.
 Instead, it’s better to line-dry workout clothes.

-13 best plus-size workout clothes
+Best plus-size workout clothes

 Best plus-size workout tops

-Sleeveless tops, like the Under Armour Active Tank Top, keep wearers cool during intense, sweaty workouts.
-This tank is made with UA’s signature moisture-wicking technology and has smooth, no-chafe seams around the arms.
+Sleeveless tops such as this keep wearers cool during intense, sweaty workouts.
+This tank is made with Under Armour’s signature moisture-wicking technology and has anti-odor technology that keeps microbes from growing.

-Where to buy: Macys
+Where to buy: Kohl’s

-Longer tees, such as Nike Essential Tunic, are ideal for those seeking a relaxed style that offers more coverage.
-The split sides allow for freer movement, and the shirt is made from a soft blend of polyester, cotton and rayon.
+Longer T-shirts are ideal for those seeking a relaxed style that offers more coverage.
+The split sides allow for freer movement, and this shirt is made from a soft blend of polyester, cotton and rayon.

-The Tek Gear V-Back Mesh Tee is versatile and coordinates well with most workout shorts or leggings.
-It’s made with lightweight wick-away material and has a relaxed fit.
-The tee comes in seven colors.
+This is versatile and coordinates well with most workout shorts or leggings.
+It’s made with lightweight wick-away material, has a relaxed fit and comes in six colors.

-Where to buy: Kohls
+Where to buy: Kohl’s

-Nike’s Gym Vintage Hoodie is a workout gear layering essential.
-Simple and chic, the solid-colored hoodie is great to throw on over any tank or tee.
-The kangaroo pockets are large enough to hold smartphones and other essentials.
+This is a workout-gear layering essential.
+Simple and chic, the solid-colored hoodie is great to throw on over any tank or T-shirt.
+It features a drop-tail hem for extra coverage and style.

-Where to buy: Macys
+Where to buy: Kohl’s

 Best plus-size workout bottoms

-Wide-waist leggings, such as the Adidas High Rise 3-Stripes 7/8 Tights, offer light compression and shaping.
-This style features classic Adidas details and is made with a recycled blend of polyester and elastane.
+Wide-waist leggings offer light compression and shaping.
+These feature classic Adidas details and are made with a recycled blend of polyester and elastane.

-Where to buy: Dick’s
+Where to buy: Kohl’s

-The Tek Gear Performance Capri Legging has dual side pockets to hold smartphones.
-It’s made with moisture-wicking material and features mesh panels to boost cooling airflow.
-The legging has a wide, no-roll waistband.
+These have dual side pockets to hold smartphones.
+They’re made with moisture-wicking material and feature mesh panels to boost cooling airflow.
+They have a wide, no-roll elastic waistband.

-Where to buy: Kohls
+Where to buy: Kohl’s

 Bike shorts are as versatile as it gets when it comes to workout bottoms.
-The Stretch is Comfort Teamwear Bike Short is known for its soft, comfortable fit and high-quality construction.
+This one is known for its soft, comfortable fit and high-quality construction.
 It’s available in dozens of colors and prints, including zebra and light pink.

 Where to buy: Amazon

-The Champion Powerblend Fleece Graphic Jogger is suitable for workout or casual wear.
-These classic-style sweatpants are made with soft, organic cotton and anti-pilling fleece.
-They also feature a ribbed adjustable waistband and two side pockets.
+These classic-style sweatpants are suitable for workout or casual wear.
+TMade with soft, organic cotton and anti-pilling fleece, they have a ribbed adjustable waistband and two side pockets.

 Best plus-size sports bras

-If you’re looking for support and compression, the Champion Vented Compression Sports Bra is a popular option.
-It’s made with wide, gel-cushioned straps that provide optimal support across the back and chest.
+If you’re looking for support and compression, this is a popular option.
+It’s made with wide gel-cushioned straps that provide optimal support across the back and chest.
 There’s also targeted ventilation for maximum breathability.

 Where to buy: Amazon

-The Glamorise Sport No-Bounce Camisole Bra offers plenty of coverage while remaining breathable.
+This offers plenty of coverage while remaining breathable.
 The bottom cups are reinforced to lift and secure, while the upper portion of the bra has a broad support panel to reduce movement.

-Where to buy: Macys
+Where to buy: Kohl’s

 Low-impact sports bras are suitable for activities like walking, yoga and cycling.
-This Tek Gear Low-Impact Racerback Sports Bra offers a comfortable, flexible fit with removable bra cups.
+This one offers a comfortable, flexible fit with removable bra cups.
 The simple design has princess seams for contouring and support.

-Where to buy: Kohls
+Where to buy: Kohl’s

-The Nike DRI-Fit Medium-Support Sports Bra is ideal for those who do a mix of activities during their workouts.
-It has extra-wide straps for support and stability, as well as flat, smooth seams that won’t dig into skin.
-The bra is made with Nike’s Dri-FIT material, which pulls sweat away from the skin.
+This sports bra with a racerback design is ideal for those who do a mix of activities during their workouts.
+It has adjustable straps, as well as flat, smooth seams that won’t dig into skin.
+The bra is made with Nike’s Dri-Fit material, which pulls sweat away from the skin.

-Where to buy: Kohls
+Where to buy: Dick’s Sporting Goods

-A premium option, the Wacoal Sport High-Impact Underwire Bra has a U-shaped underwire frame for maximum support and bounce reduction.
-The hook-and-eye closure and adjustable straps offer a fully customized fit.
-It’s available in traditional bra sizes up through an H cup.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.